 Please remember to dilute your essential oils for pets.
 Unlike us, they can’t process the strength of the essential oils.
 Throughout the post, I will tell you what the recommended dilution is for each pet.

 Also please remember to use good quality products on your pets… not cheapies from a store.
 The cheap ones have toxins and chemicals that can harm you and your pet.
-For more information, you can read this post on how to find a quality essential oil.

 And there is a Part 2 to this article called Essential Oils for Pets Part 2.
 It covers horses, birds, and reptiles!